Taken from the Faculty Handbook

 - Four tenured faculty members: two from SNHS and two from SAHSS, elected for staggered four-year terms;

 - One full-time tenured faculty member from MTS, elected to a four-year term;

 - One untenured at-large faculty member from SNHS or SAHS; selected at large from departments not already represented, elected to a two-year term.

 The Provost and the Associate Provost are non-voting members.
 The Deans of SNHS, SAHSS, and MTS are non-voting members and will be available on consultative basis only.
 A student appointed by the United Student Government may join the committee as a nonvoting member for planning and program review, at the discretion of the committee.

-No department of the College may have more than one of its members on this committee.
+No department of the University may have more than one of its members on this committee.
 Faculty members serving on this committee may not be elected to serve on any other main governance (PBC, APC) or autonomous (CCH, FAC) committee.

 The committee elects the chair of the committee from among the tenured faculty members.